smtl/dss-project/trunk/dss/README.txt

 We are using Django 1.3.1.
 The download and instructions to install can be found here: https://www.djangoproject.com/download/

+During development, we encourage you to use the django development server.

 After installing the database, make sure to set the dbb path in settings.py as an absolute path in order to support global installations and database permissions